skip to main content

 Abstract

-Bandung metropolitan region confronts escalating flood threats (2014-2024), yet oceanic climate-rainfall relationships remain uninvestigated.
-Our study investigates interannual climate variability influences on extreme precipitation and flooding utilizing historical records and GPM-IMERG satellite measurements validated at 90.4% correlation with BMKG.
+The Bandung metropolitan region has faced escalating flood threats (2014–2024); however, oceanic climate–rainfall relationships remain uninvestigated.
+This study investigates the interannual climate variability influencing extreme precipitation and flooding using historical records and the GPM-IMERG satellite measurements, which had a 90.4% correlation with BMKG.
 Bojongsoang (117 events), Lembang (49 events), and Braga (42 events) emerge as highest-risk areas.
-Peak flooding in January 2020 (15 events) coincided with La Niña and negative IOD phases.
-Wet season daily maximum rainfall averages 62 mm versus 41 mm in dry season, with heavy rain days of 36 versus 8 days.
-La Niña increases heavy rain days to 62.5 days compared to El Niño (38.6 days) and extreme rainfall to 399.6 mm versus 244.2 mm.
-Negative IOD enhances daily maximum to 76.8 mm versus 56.8 mm during positive phases.
-Flood months show 81.3 heavy rain days versus 14.4 in normal months.
-Early warning thresholds established at >70 mm daily maximum, >60 heavy rain days, and >400 mm extreme precipitation.
+The peak flooding in January 2020 (15 events) coincided with the La Niña and negative Indian Ocean Dipole (IOD) phases.
+The average daily maximum rainfall during the wet season was 62 mm, compared with 41 mm in the dry season, with 36 heavy rain days versus 8 days.
+La Niña increased heavy rain days to 62.5 days compared with El Niño (38.6 days) and extreme rainfall to 399.6 mm versus 244.2 mm.
+Negative IOD enhanced the daily maximum to 76.8 mm versus 56.8 mm during the positive phases.
+Flood months showed 81.3 heavy rain days versus 14.4 in normal months.
+Early warning thresholds were established at >70 mm daily maximum, >60 heavy rain days, and >400 mm extreme precipitation.

 Keywords: Climate variability; el niño-southern oscillation; extreme precipitation; floods; indian ocean dipole; madden-julian oscillation